In which phase of mitosis do the sister chromatids separate? | Channels for Pearson+

 1

-During metaphase, the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.
-The spindle fibers attach to the centromeres of the chromosomes.
+In metaphase, the chromosomes align at the metaphase plate, which is an imaginary line equidistant from the two spindle poles.
+The spindle fibers attach to the centromeres of the sister chromatids.

 Anaphase is the phase where the sister chromatids are pulled apart.
-The spindle fibers shorten, pulling the chromatids toward opposite poles of the cell.
-This separation ensures that each daughter cell will receive an identical set of chromosomes.
+The centromeres split, and the spindle fibers shorten, pulling the chromatids toward opposite poles of the cell.

-Finally, in telophase, the separated chromatids reach the opposite poles, and the nuclear envelope re-forms around each set of chromosomes, resulting in two nuclei within the cell.
-The chromosomes begin to de-condense back into chromatin.
+Finally, in telophase, the separated chromatids reach the poles, and the nuclear envelope re-forms around each set of chromosomes, which begin to de-condense back into chromatin.

 Watch next